 Freight rail needs and opportunities are determined by supply chains and goods movement within the state.
 The condition and capacity of existing rail infrastructure affects the quantity and speed at which goods can be moved.
 The availability of rail transportation provides significant efficiencies for Missouri's people and businesses, offering an attractive mode for freight capable of moving high volumes in a cost-efficient manner across long distances.
-The state has a significant economic stake in preserving and maintaining its rail network and services.
+The state has a significant economic stake in the preservation and maintenance of the rail network and services.